Methodology

 1. Exhaustive Combination Search

 We do not hand-pick signal combinations.
-Our Monte Carlo scanner tests every possible pair and triple from a universe of 86 component signals across 6 categories:
+Our Monte Carlo scanner tests every possible pair and triple from a universe of 211+ sensors across 6 categories:

 Core39 signals